tirimatangi/Lazy/README.md

                 finalize();

     // Define future #2:
-    // The function takes two parameters and
+    // The function takes two parameters (x, n) and
     // returns a vector which contains {x, x*x, ... x^n}.
     double dValue = 2.0;  // Set dValue=0 and iN = -1 to raise an exception.
     int iN = 10; // Negative iN means negative exponents.